-I must admit, it wasn’t until I started dabbling with raw food about 20 years ago that I realised the untapped potential of my beloved avocado.
-It truly is THE fruit of the Gods.
+I must admit, it wasn’t until I started dabbling with raw food about 20 years ago that I realized the untapped potential of my beloved avocado.
+It truly is the fruit of the Gods.
 OK – so I say that about a lot of raw things.
 But avocados really are God's butter.
 That rich, nutty, buttery, smooth tropical fruit from Heaven keeps my snout alive!
-I am partial to the Hass variety which I think have the best flavour, and thank God, make up over 3/4 of the whole Californian avocado crop.
+I am partial to the Hass variety which I think have the best flavor, and thank God, make up over 3/4 of the whole Californian avocado crop.
 I have to confess, my moto is “an avocado a day keeps Tess happy and ready to play”.
-The sun does not set without an avocado passing over my snout.
+The sun does not set without an avocado passing through my kitchen.
 I hear a lot of you saying “But they are so fattening!”
 Well…Yes – they are almost 2/3 fat.
 BUT they are loaded with oleic acid -- the good, heart-healthy monounsaturated fat similar to that found in Olive Oil.
 Avocados are also a good source of potassium to help regulate blood pressure; and Vitamin C and copper, which help in free radical cell damage.
 Avocados contain Vitamin K for healthy blood and bones; and B Vitamins like Folic Acid and B6, which help with heart health.

 I have been known to pick up the plate and lick it clean on more than one occasion!
-I am NOT even embarrassed to admit it.
-I mean, wasting ONE drop of that heavenly treat is just sacrilege!
+I am not even embarrassed to admit it.
+I mean, wasting one drop of that heavenly treat is just sacrilege!
 A well known wine reviewer once described a heavenly wine that he could not quite do justice to as being like, “angels pissing on your tongue”.
 Doesn’t that just say it all?
-I happily stole this catch phrase a long time ago, and you will hear me reserve it for the really mind blowing snouting experiences.
+I happily stole this catch phrase a long time ago, and you will hear me reserve it for the really mind blowing experiences.

 So you understand my devotion to the vegan avocado smoothie!
 I couldn’t give her up.
 But I was getting tired of having to coat check my colon at the door every time I indulged.
 I simple had to replicate the vegan avocado divinity with a healthier halo.
 This quick, easy raw avocado smoothie hits the spot for me.
 If I really want to be decadent I use coconut milk and dates.
-But if I am toning it down a notch, then raw almond milk strikes a perfect balance, and hits my avo snout G Spot without expanding my hips!
+But if I am toning it down a notch, then raw almond milk strikes a perfect balance, and hits my avo G Spot without expanding my hips!
 You could use soy milk, rice milk, raw cashew milk or raw macadamia milk, and sweeten it with whatever natural sweetener you like.
-I like agave because it does not overpower the natural flavour of the avocado, which for me, is the magic of this raw avocado smoothie.
-I LOVE the taste of the avocado.
+I like agave because it does not overpower the natural flavor of the avocado, which for me, is the magic of this raw avocado smoothie.
+I love the taste of the avocado.
 I will say that if you are not a fellow avocado lover, this avocado smoothie is not for you.
 Having said that, avocados are a wonderful way to thicken smoothies if you don’t want the blood sugar spike of bananas.
 I use them to thicken my raw vegan smoothie treats, as they are a better food combining option with nuts, seeds and fruit.

-Give this avocado treat a go, It is gluten free, dairy free, egg free, soy free and absolutely yummy.
+Give this avocado treat a go, it is gluten free, dairy free, egg free, soy free and absolutely yummy.